spectraphilic/reflexible/doc/source/getting_started.rst

 That's is basically all you need to know to access the on-disk data.
-Feel free to play a bit more with the netCDF4 interface, because you will need to use it quite extensively with reflexible.
+Feel free to play a bit more with the netCDF4 interface, because you will find it very convenient when combined with reflexible.

 ----